What our members are saying:

 Tiffani Davis | Chief Development Officer

-Tiffani was first introduced to the nonprofit world as an Executive Assistant in the 1990’s.
+Tiffani was first introduced to the nonprofit world in the 1990’s.
 While working at The Family Place, she accidentally learned about development, which eventually led her to event planning, grant writing, facilitating partnerships, consulting, and leading the development office for nonprofits of various sizes and missions.
 Through this experience, Tiffani learned about the challenges and joys of nonprofit leadership from many different points of view.

 From 2009-2016, Tiffani was Director of Development for Family Compass, where she was privileged to work alongside its smart and dedicated team to advance the work of child abuse prevention in Dallas.
 Leaving for three years to work as a Consultant for the Caring for Children Foundation of Texas, Tiffani was excited to return to the workforce full-time in the fall of 2017.
 As Chief Development Officer at WiNGS, she has been blown away by what the team has accomplished in our community to empower women, fight poverty and impact generations.
 She is also inspired by the opportunity to tell the story of WiNGS impact in our community.